AP FACT CHECK: Trump’s epic speech is laced with fabrication

 TRUMP: On the diversity visa lottery program: “They send us the people they don’t want.”

-THE FACTS: A persistent falsehood.
+THE FACTS: A persistent falsehood .
 “They,” meaning other countries, do not select citizens for the U.S. program.
 Foreigners decid on their own to apply for it.
 They must meet education or skills benchmarks to apply and those who are tentatively selected through the lottery must pass background checks before being confirmed.

 Trump attributed similar characteristics to migrant caravans from Central America, suggesting governments try to get rid of their bad people by putting them in caravans for the U.S. Again, migrants are self-selected, not told to march to the U.S.